ROSDEV/learning-docs/AZ_204/AzureFunctions.md

  * An input binding is the data that your function receives.
 An output binding is the data that your function sends

 # Durable Functions
+* Originally Functions were Stateless. by default they still are
+* Durable functions allow for statefull programming
+* Persists across time - has to be manually cleared
+* Durable ( Statefull ) entitites
+* Durable Orchestrations
+* Applications patterns
+    * Chaining
+    * Fanning
+    * Async
+    * Monitoring
+    * Human interaction
+    * Aggregator